hv15/pymuco/README.markdown

 I have used several scripts, be they BASH or Python, to batch convert files to mp3, however all of them have been clunky to say the least.
 I want to create something structured and powerful to use.
-As simple as typing in `urac . /newdir`, and it just works.
+As simple as typing in `urumuco . /newdir`, and it just works.
 I have been working a lot with Ruby over the last few months, and think I have a good understand of how to make this app.

-Pronounciation:
+Pronounciation: Ha, really?
-`uhr-ack`